Can people with kidney disease or kidney failure still enjoy sex?

 Sex therapy deals with the sexual problems of couples and individuals.
 The first step in sex therapy may be sexual education for the individual or couple.
 The therapist may assign activities to be done at home.
 These include communication exercises, stress reduction activities, and practicing ways of improving skills in giving and receiving enjoyable touches.
 Sex therapy can help with problems such as low sexual interest, trouble in reaching climax or reaching climax too soon, pain during sexual activity, and erection difficulties.
 Therapy also can help a person work through the effects of chronic illness on sexual functioning.

 A sex therapist can be a psychiatrist, psychologist, physician, or social worker.
 Look for someone who is licensed and who has advanced training and experience in sexuality and sexual problems.
 Charges vary and may be covered partly by insurance.

 What can kidney patients do to help themselves?

 Take an active role in learning about kidney disease and treatment.
 Follow the prescribed diet and fluid limits.
 Take all medications properly and tell the doctor of any side effects.
 Ask for an exercise program to help muscle tone, strength, and endurance.
 Your doctor and dietitian can suggest a weight gain or loss program, if needed.
 Lead a healthy lifestyle.
 Be aware of other things that could affect your sexual functioning, such as drinking too much alcohol and smoking.

 What about having children?

-Men with kidney disease or on dialysis can successfully father children.
-However, for women with kidney disease, pregnancy can lead to problems.
+While sperm production will not be affected by kidney disease, complications in utero may occur.
 A new baby is a joy for any family.
 But pregnancy can put a lot of stress on your body.
 If you have kidney disease or kidney failure, it can put you and the health of your unborn child at risk.
 It can also make your kidney disease worse.
 If you are thinking of becoming pregnant, you should discuss it carefully with your doctor.